-- (A) the church, the people (D) the use of the literal f - (B) the people, itself (C) itself, the church - (C) itself, the chur (D) none of these - (D) none of these - 16.
-The Greeks are credited as being the first to apply to the study of government. - (A) religion (C) reason (E) gluten-free sunscreen - (B) law (D) the Bible - 17.
-Greek philosophers also promoted the idea that the law should limit . - (A) citizens (C) the influence of Christianity - (B) slavery (D) rulers - 18.
-Democracy can be described as either or (choose two of the following). - (A) an aristocracy - (B) majority rule - (C) many voters participating in government - (D) a small group rules a nation - 19.
-A good way for a Christian to look at rationalism is that . - (A) it's useful, but has its limits - (B) it's on the same level as the Old Testament and New Testament - (C) it should be the way Christians view the world - (D) it matches up perfectly with God's Word - 20. "" means "the idea that man is born with certain obvious rights that should be protected." - (A) the kingdom of God - (B) the will of the people - (C) natural law - (D) republic

-- The best way to describe the duties of the government and the Christian church is that they are . - (A) focused on punishment (C) almost opposites - (B) nearly equal - (D) based on forgiveness
+11. The best way to explain what the Bible says about "separation between church and state" is that (A) church and government should work together (B) the state and church shouldn't be separate at all (C) the church handles sin, the state handles violence/theft (D) government should enforce "Christian" behavior 12.
+Roger Williams and William Penn agreed that the job of a government official is to (A) protect the lives and property of everyone (B) rule honorably and respect truth (C) allow "non-worship" of God to those who don't want to (D) all of these 13.
+Christians should obey earthly rulers unless they command them to do something like (A) pay outrageously high taxes (B) follow unreasonable speed limits (C) stop meeting with other Christians (D) all of these 14.
+A law is more likely to be a just , good law if it is all the following except (A) needed, since there's no other law like it (B) subject to a great deal of debate and review (C) concerned with punishing violence (D) passed by a group of lawmakers 15.
+James Madison said that the difficulty with government is that it has to both govern and (A) the church, the people (B) the people, itself (C) itself, the church (D) none of these 16.
+The Greeks are credited as being the first to apply to the study of government.
+(A) religion (C) reason (E) gluten-free sunscreen (B) law (D) the Bible 17.
+Greek philosophers also promoted the idea that the law should limit (A) citizens (C) the influence of Christianity (B) slavery (D) rulers 18.
+Democracy can be described as either or (choose two of the following).
+(A) an aristocracy (B) majority rule (C) many voters participating in government (D) a small group rules a nation 19.
+A good way for a Christian to look at rationalism is that (A) it's useful, but has its limits (B) it's on the same level as the Old Testament and New Testament (C) it should be the way Christians view the world (D) it matches up perfectly with God's Word 20. "" means "the idea that man is born with certain obvious rights that should be protected."
+(A) the kingdom of God (B) the will of the people (C) natural law (D) republic 3ON US (+5 9): The best way to describe the duties of the government and the Christian church is that they are (A) focused on punishment (B) nearly equal (D) based on forgiveness